rchain/architecture-docs/contracts/contract-design.rst

     2. The input term applies an (optional) if-conditional to examine the result of the pattern match for properties which may not be          structural.

-    3. Channels may be bound to a number of data sources, thus the output and input terms may be implemented as the producer and                consumer of a live data feed analogous to those leverged in reactive paradigms.
+    3. Channels may be bound to a number of data generators, thus the output and input terms may be implemented as the producer and            consumer of a live data feed analogous to those leverged in reactive paradigms.

 These, and additional type-amendable safety mechanisms, are further demonstrated in the next section on use-cases.